Alternatives to Big Banks in Australia

 You're more likely to receive better customer service and be treated as an individual rather than just a number.
 In most cases, credit unions are non-profit, which means they're less likely to charge as many fees as banks.

 The downside: Most credit unions charge a membership fee to cover their operating costs.
 And unfortunately, as most credit unions are regional, you may find it difficult to find somewhere to bank if you're travelling interstate.

 Building Societies are similar to credit unions, although they have a stronger focus on providing loans and mortgages, rather than general banking services.

-In recent years, building societies have become less popular than they once were, as many of the smaller ones were either bought out, amalgamated into other banks, or became banks in their own right, such as St.George.
+In recent years, building societies have decreased in popularity, as many of the smaller ones were either bought out, amalgamated into other banks, or became banks in their own right, such as St.George.

 Many of the big Australian banks reduced their banking services in some rural and outer suburban areas in the past ten years.
 This allowed smaller community banks to open a new business model that focused on local banking.

 Perhaps the best known of these is Bendigo Bank, which began as a community bank in regional Victoria before it amalgamated with South Australia's Adelaide Bank.
 This has made the once-small community bank a large corporate bank that has retained some of its community banking feel with its customers.